-Pupils recorded in the January 2019 school census who are known to have been eligible for free school meals since May 2013 (as determined by the DfE's latest conditions of grant guidance).
+Pupils recorded in the most recent October school census who are known to have been eligible for free school meals (FSM) at any point in the last 6 years (as determined by the DfE's latest conditions of grant guidance).

-This includes pupils first known to be eligible for free school meals in the most recent January census.
+This includes pupils first known to be eligible for free school meals in the most recent October census.
+This also includes pupils with no recourse to public funds (NRPF).
+The government has permanently extended FSM eligibility to include children in all households with NRPF.